janosh/matbench-discovery/site/src/routes/si/+page.md

 <RunTimeBars style="margin: 1em;" />
 {/if}

 > @label:fig:model-run-times-pie Creating this benchmark (excluding debugging runs) used a total of 3210 hours of compute time (mix of CPU and GPU, mostly CPU).
-Notably, the vast majority of that (2705 h) was used in the Bayesian optimization step of BOWSR + MEGnet.<br>
+Notably, the vast majority of that (2705 h) was used in the Bayesian optimization step of BOWSR.<br>
 > Some bars have two sections.
 The bottom shows training time, the upper test time.
 If there's only one section the model was not re-trained for this benchmark and the bar shows only the test time.

 ## Formation Energy MAE = Hull Distance MAE